SEND

 How will I know how my child/young person is doing?
 How will you help me to support my child’s learning?

-There are two formal parent consultations during the year, an annual report and opportunities to discuss it.
+There are two formal parent consultations during the year, an annual report and opportunities to discuss your child's learning.
+During consultations class teachers will provide information on progress and outcomes to interventions for any pupil who is having interventions or in class support in a particular area.

-During parents consultations, those children with an IEP or MSP will be given a 20 minute session to support the reviewing of targets and updates to the Plan.
+During parents consultations, those children recorded on our SEN register will be given the option of a 20 minute session to support the reviewing of their individualised targets and updates to their personalised plan.
+In some cases this may be through reviewing an IEP (Individualised Education Plan).
 These children are also able to have an additional meeting to put in place targets additionally to these consultations.

-Where necessary the SENCo and class teacher may request additional meetings such as when setting up a plan (IEP or MSP).
-Where possible we try to coordinate the update of these plans around Parent consultations and the Annual school report.
+Where necessary the SENCo and class teacher may request additional meetings such as when setting up an IEP, making a referral to an external agency or applying for an EHCP.

 What support is there for parents/carers?

-The SENCo runs information sessions for parents.
 If after discussing with the child’s class teacher there are further concerns or queries, The SENCo can be contacted via the school office.
-There is a dedicated SEN Governor who can be contacted via the school office; in addition, the school can put parents in touch with specific groups that support SEN.
+There is a dedicated SEN Governor who can be contacted via the school office; in addition, the school can put parents in touch with specific groups that support SEN. The school also provides information sessions for parents such as online pre-recorded sessions which can be accessed at any time via our Inclusion at Pitton padlet along side our inclusion at Pitton newsletter and links to other websites which may be useful for a variety of needs.

 Our approach to teaching pupils with SEN